 'raw' for this default, un-normalized data), corresponding to those labeled as 'parkinsons' and those labeled as 'healthy':

-The first input is a cell specifying the keyword string to use to match each group.
+The second input is a cell specifying the keyword string to use to match each group.

-TS_LabelGroups can be run with an empty first input, as
+TS_LabelGroups can be run with an empty second input, as